Zoombombing

 Zoombombing or Zoom raiding is the unwanted, disruptive intrusion, generally by Internet trolls, into a video-conference call.
 In a typical Zoombombing incident, a teleconferencing session is hijacked by the insertion of material that is lewd, obscene, or offensive in nature, typically resulting in the shutdown of the session or the removal of the troll.
 The term is especially associated with and is derived from, the name of the Zoom videoconferencing software program; however, it has also been used to refer to the phenomenon on other video conferencing platforms.
 The term became popularized in 2020 when the COVID-19 pandemic forced many people to stay at home, and videoconferencing came to be used on a large scale by businesses, schools, and social groups.

 Zoombombing has caused significant issues in particular for schools, companies, and organizations worldwide.
 Such incidents have resulted in increased scrutiny on Zoom as well as restrictions on usage of the platform by educational, corporate, and governmental institutions globally.
 In response, Zoom, citing the sudden influx of new users due to the COVID-19 pandemic, took measures to increase security of its teleconferencing application.
 Incidents of Zoombombing have prompted law enforcement officers in various countries to investigate such cases and file criminal charges against those responsible.

 Etymology

 The term Zoombombing is a neologism derived from the teleconferencing application Zoom and influenced by the word photobombing.
-The term had appeared in mid-March 2020 on technology and news websites.
+The term had first appeared in mid-March 2020 on technology and news websites.
 Zoombombing has also been used in reference to similar incidents on other teleconferencing platforms, such as WebEx or Skype.